mikaylamancini1/UIFinalProject/README.md

 a.
 Architecting the data - Emily Lo

 b.
-Implementing the UI
+Implementing the UI - Tanay

 c.
-Testing that you can click through the app. (this cannot be done by the quiz UI implementer)
+Testing that you can click through the app. (this cannot be done by the quiz UI implementer) - Tanay + Emily